GSA/digitalgov.gov/content/posts/2015-08-10-the-content-corner-can-automated-content-creation-help-your-agency.md

   - The Content Corner
 ---

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/08/600-x-400-Process-of-creating-site-Process-coding-and-programming-Design-and-programming-enotmaks-iStock-Thinkstock-464986388.jpg" alt="Graphic illustration of a machine that processes pieces of content and produces a web page." %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/08/600-x-400-Process-of-creating-site-Process-coding-and-programming-Design-and-programming-enotmaks-iStock-Thinkstock-464986388.jpg" alt="Graphic illustration of a machine that processes pieces of content and produces a web page." %}

 Nearly half of companies recently surveyed said that [automating content creation](http://www2.getchute.com/l/16442/2015-05-20/) would save their content marketing teams the most time.
 We’ve already covered [Natural Language Generation (NLG) algorithms](https://www.WHATEVER/2015/08/03/the-content-corner-rise-of-the-machines/) and how they have made some forms of automated content generation a reality already, such as for sports recaps or financial data reporting.
 Let’s take a deeper look at how NLG can help your agency rapidly deploy new content and provide a more personalized content experience for users.

 ## Can it Help Your Agency?